galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 ## Getting help

-Use the following command to get more information about the command and command options, including default values.
+Once you have installed the Galasa CLI, you can use the following command to get more information about the command and command options, including default values.

 ```
 galasactl --help